brianShan974/UCL-Physics-PDF-Downloader/README.md

 ```
 pip install beautifulsoup4 lxml requests
 ```
 After that, just run `main.py` and follow the prompts.
-The files will just be downloaded.
+The files will then start downloading.